chukaofili/kubernetes-on-digitalocean/Part-II.md

 ## Introduction

-By default, when you setup a kubernetes cluster on digitalocean manually, there isn't any persistent volume support even though digitalocean has block storage
+By default, when you setup a kubernetes cluster on digitalocean manually, there isn't any persistent volume support even though digitalocean has block storage.

-Our aim is to enable **persistent volume** support backed by digitaloceans block storage using a storage provisioner plugin.
+Our aim is to enable **persistent volume** support backed by digitalocean's block storage using a storage provisioner plugin.

 This tutorial assumes you have a running kubernetes cluster setup on digitalocean using CoreOS (setup might vary for other operating systems) with RBAC enabled (usually enabled by default with versions 1.9 and above).

 You'll need a digitalocean access token, get one from [your account here](https://cloud.digitalocean.com/settings/api/tokens).